top of page

 Fun Fact #3: "Mr. Knight was one of those, who with Benjamin P. Wertsner conceived the idea of establishing a national bank in Ambler and subscribed for a quantity of stock.
 After the organization he was made vice president serving for several years."

-His daughters Elizabeth, Sarah "Sally", and Cordelia were principals of the Sunnyside Academy that stood on their father's property.
-The school was used as a bank before the actual bank (First National Bank) was erected.
+His daughters Elizabeth, Sarah "Sally", and Cordelia later became principals of the Sunnyside Academy, which was located on their father's property.
+The school was also used as a bank before the actual bank (First National Bank) was erected.

 Read more about the Knight sisters and the Sunnyside School here!